simonleandergrimm/kindle-to-anki/README.md

 # Creating Ankis based on your Kindle highlights

 Fetches Kindle highlights from Readwise, selects the most relevant highlights using Claude, and turns them into Anki cards.
+[Let me know](https://github.com/simonleandergrimm/kindle-to-anki/issues) if you find bugs or have ideas for improvement!

 ## Prerequisites